 In Kiribati, Canada is represented by the High Commission of Canada in New Zealand.

-Canada enjoys cordial bilateral relations with Kiribati (formerly called the Gilbert Islands).
-Relations are enhanced by shared memberships in international organisations such as the Commonwealth, the United Nations, the International Monetary Fund and the World Health Organisation.
-Canada and Kiribati share interests with respect to fisheries management and both are parties to the United Nations Fish Stocks Agreement.
-Canada is also a Dialogue Partner of the Pacific Islands Forum, to which Kiribati belongs.
+Canada and Kiribati share interests with respect to fisheries management, and both are parties to the United Nations Fish Stocks Agreement.
+Canada is also a dialogue partner of the Pacific Islands Forum, to which Kiribati belongs.

 - Date Modified: